The Umbilical Cord and Belly Button

 Most first-time parents are understandably worried when they notice bleeding or discharge from their newborn’s belly button.
 Here is a little guide to help you understand when this is normal and when you need to call your doctor.

-A brand new recommendation in 2006 is that you no longer need to put alcohol on the umbilical cord.
+In 2006, it was newly recommended that you no longer need to put alcohol on the umbilical cord.
 A research study found that it really isn’t necessary.

 Most newborns will have some oozing of blood from the belly button before and especially after the cord falls off.
 This can either occur right away, or may not appear until a week or more after the cord comes off.
 It is especially common if the cord comes off within the first week of life from accidental tugging.
 The blood is usually first noticed during a diaper change when you find some blood on the diaper or T-shirt.
 This mild oozing of blood can go on for one or two weeks, so don’t worry.
 You may even see blood with every diaper change.
 You can also pack some gauze over the belly button under the diaper.